 From monies which otherwise would be rent, MEDCO is authorized to make annual deposits to the operating reserve fund on or before November 30 of each year, in the amount of \$20,000 for each of the Bowie State University, Salisbury University and the University of Maryland, Baltimore Projects, and commencing in November, 2009, \$20,000 for the Towson University Project, and commencing in November, 2011, \$40,000 for the University of Maryland, College Park Project; provided however, if the deposit of the full amount would cause the operating reserve fund to exceed the maximum amount per the Amended and Restated Memorandum of Understanding, the amount deposited under each ground lease shall be reduced proportionately.
-Deposits of \$0 have been made by MEDCO on behalf of the Project to the operating reserve fund as of June 30, 2022 and 2021 for the years ended June 30, 2022 and 2021.
+Deposits of \$0 have been made by MEDCO on behalf of the Project to the operating reserve fund for the years ended June 30, 2023 and 2022.